Ex-U.S. pilot held in Australia faces U.S. charges over export of defence services to China | Law-Order

 Former U.S. Marine pilot Daniel Edmund Duggan, who was arrested in Australia, faces charges of conspiracy to unlawfully export defence services to China and violating the U.S. arms export control act, according to a 2017 indictment unsealed by a U.S. District Court in Washington.

 Former U.S. Marine pilot Daniel Edmund Duggan, who was arrested in Australia, faces charges of conspiracy to unlawfully export defence services to China and violating the U.S. arms export control act, according to a 2017 indictment unsealed by a U.S. District Court in Washington.
-Australian police provisionally arrested Duggan in the rural town of Orange at the request of the United States government in October, pending a likely extradition request by the United States.
-That same week Britain announced a crackdown on its former military pilots working to train Chinese military fliers.
+Australian police provisionally arrested Duggan in the rural town of Orange at the request of the U.S. government in October, pending a likely extradition request by the United States.

 Duggan faces four charges, including conspiracy to defraud the United States by conspiracy to unlawfully export defense services to China, conspiracy to launder money, and two counts of violating the arms export control act and international traffic in arms regulations.
-Duggan's lawyer in the extradition case, Dennis Miralis of Australian law firm Nyman Gibson Miralis, did not immediately respond to a Reuters request for comment.
+Duggan's lawyer, Dennis Miralis of Australian law firm Nyman Gibson Miralis, did not immediately respond to a Reuters request for commento.

-He has previously said Duggan denies breaching any law, and is an Australian citizen who had renounced his U.S. citizenship.
-"He denies having breached any U.S. law, any Australian law, any international law," Miralis said outside a Sydney court last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)